IBM/lmctl/docs/projects/overview.md

 ## Assembly Projects

-An Assembly project is expected to include a descriptor and, optionally, behavior test related artifacts.
+An Assembly project is expected to include a descriptor and, optionally, behaviour test related artifacts.

 ```
 myproject/